Food Float is a community interest company, incorporated in 2009, run by the community for the community.

-- Stephanie Wright, Founding member and former Director & Chair.
-Sadly Stephanie died in December 2019.
+- Stephanie Wright, Former Chairman, Director and founding member.
+Sadly Stephanie died in 2019.

 - Margaret Brett, Director.
-Margaret has brought the experience of a distinguished career in accountancy to the Board.
+Margaret has brought to the Board the experience of a distinguished career in accountancy.

 - Jane Gavey, Director and founding member.

 - Jacqui Hamlin, Director and founding member.

 - Tim McEntire, Director and former Operations Manager.
 Tim is a former chef proprietor with a passion for local food.
 He retired from day-to-day operations in 2021 after a decade of service to Food Float.
 We are delighted that he remains on our board of directors.

 - Julia Redfern, online shop, website and newsletter.

 Food Float is very sociable!
 Look out for our cheerful stall and driver volunteers and behind-the-scenes helpers: Heather, Karen 1, Viv, Amanda, Karen 2, Baz, Liz, Alison, Margaret, Barbara, Andy 2, Jane 1, Penny, Chrissie, Jane 2, Jacqui, Dan, Felicity, Olivia, Nicole, Sue 1, Sue 2, Tim, Julia, Lynne, Wendy, Andrew, Amanda 2, Paul, Maddie, Ruth, Sue 3, Linden, Tom, David and Nick.

 After a successful campaign to prevent a supermarket megastore coming to Dorking back in 2008, Food Float was formed in 2009 as part of an alternative, to provide local food to local people and visitors to the town and to be run within the community.